Queercore: 2010s

 In the UK, record label Tuff Enuff Records was formed in 2012 from Brighton "queer/riot grrrl/DIY" club night Riots Not Diets and focused on releases by queer-identifying bands.
 Elsewhere, events such as Pussy Whipped (Manchester, and later, Edinburgh) and Queer Riot (London) provided a space for like-minded artists, and since 2015, annual festivals Queer We Go (aka Queerfest) and Bentfest have been organised in Leeds and London.
 Bands in the post-punk, riot grrrl and indiepop genres continue to be associated with queercore including Dazey and the Scouts, Shopping, Wolf Girl, Martha, ONSIND, Colour Me Wednesday and Guttfull.

 In the US, the 2017 book Queercore: Queer Punk Media Subculture by Curran Nault brought renewed attention to queercore via a historical overview and theoretical exploration of the homology between queer theory/practice and punk theory/practice at the heart of queercore mediamaking.
+In the Oxford Handbook of Punk Rock, Nault also describes the queercore sub-scene "transcore", to refer to media that centers transgender artists and themes.
+Transcore art and artists are exemplified by Jayne County, Hedwig and the Angry Inch, Against Me!, and G.L.O.S.S.

 Retrospective documentary Queercore: How to Punk a Revolution, directed by Yony Leyser was released the same year.
 An oral history put together from the transcripts of the film as well as additional interviews called Queercore: How to Punk a Revolution: An Oral History by Liam Warfield, Walter Crasshole and Leyser was released by PM Press in 2021.